ChainAgnostic/CAIPs/CAIPs/caip-25.md

 * When wallet evaluates requested events to not be supported
     * code = 5102
     * message = "Requested events are not supported"
+* When a badly-formed request includes a `chainId` mismatched to scope
+    * code = 5103
+    * message = "Scope/chain mismatch"
+* When a badly-formed request defines one `chainId` two ways
+    * code = 5104
+    * message = "ChainId defined in two different scopes"

 ## Changelog